From BR Bullpen

 Biographical Information

 Jim Gott played fourteen years in the majors.
-Initially a starter, he was later moved to the pen and saved 91 games in his career,
+Initially a starter, he was later moved to the bullpen and saved 91 games in his career,

 A fourth round pick in the 1977 amateur draft by the St. Louis Cardinals, Gott was signed by Angel Figueroa.
 Following the 1981 season, he was selected by the Toronto Blue Jays in the 1981 Rule V Draft.
-He earned his first major league win on May 30th, 1982, defeating the Baltimore Orioles in a combined one-hitter with Roy Lee Jackson on the first day of Cal Ripken's famous streak.
-About two months later, on July 31st, he threw his first shutout versus the Detroit Tigers.
-Exactly two years after his first shutout, he recorded his first save against the Detroit Tigers.
+He earned his first major league win on May 30, 1982, defeating the Baltimore Orioles in a combined one-hitter with Roy Lee Jackson on the first day of Cal Ripken's famous streak.
+He had a game ball from that first victory on his mantle for 13 years.
+On September 5, 1995, he presented that game ball to Ripken in a post-game ceremony at Camden Yards celebrating his 2,130th consecutive game played, tying Lou Gehrig's record.

 Prior to the 1985 season, Gott was traded to the San Francisco Giants for Gary Lavelle.
 He started 26 games for the club that year and on May 12th, he hit a pair of home runs in a contest against the St. Louis Cardinals.
 He was moved to the bullpen the following year, and midway through the 1987 season, he was acquired by the Pittsburgh Pirates.
 He saved 34 games for the team in 1988 but committed a record-tying 3 balks in one inning against the New York Mets on August 6th.
 After severely injuring his elbow, he only appeared in 1 game for the Pirates in 1989.